ich777/docker-openttd-server/README.md

+# DEPRECATED

-# OpenTTD Dedicated Server in Docker optimized for Unraid
+OpenTTD Dedicated Server in Docker optimized for Unraid

 This Docker will download and install the version of OpenTTD that you enter in the variable 'GAME_VERSION' (if you define 'latest' it will always pull the latest build).